-The System recognized provisions for loan losses of \$197 million for 2017, \$266 million in 2016 and \$106 million in 2015.
-The provisions for loan losses recognized in 2017 and 2016 primarily reflected industry-specific reserves for the livestock and grain industries, increased loan volume and slight deterioration in credit quality of certain sectors of the loan portfolio driven by a challenging agricultural economic environment resulting from declining net farm income.
+The provision for loan losses recognized in 2017 and 2016 primarily reflected industry-specific reserves for the livestock and grain industries, increased loan volume and slight deterioration in credit quality of certain sectors of the loan portfolio.
 Also included in the provision for loan losses for 2017 were specific reserves relating to certain processing and marketing cooperatives.